 It meant enough to change his trajectory.
 “I decided to do this instead,” he said.

 Capistran is one of 85 apprentices hired by Zurich since 2016, when the company’s insurance apprenticeship program became the first to be certified by the U.S. Department of Labor.
-Zurich’s National Apprenticeship Week Summit, at its landmark LEED Platinum®-certified headquarters in Schaumburg, Illinois, introduced students from Elgin High School, North Lawndale College Prep High School, Lincoln Park High School and others to opportunities to launch a professional career in commercial insurance while attending college, tuition-free.
+Zurich’s National Apprenticeship Week Summit, at its landmark LEED Platinum®-certified headquarters in Schaumburg, Illinois, introduced high school seniors from Elgin High School, North Lawndale College Prep High School in Chicago and others to opportunities to launch a professional career in commercial insurance while attending college, tuition-free.